-Making the Most of EU Funds for Roma (MtM) is an instrument to connect the Decade of Roma Inclusion objectives to EU financial resources and thus support European, national, and local governments in realizing the targets of the Roma Decade.
-Through project development assistance, financial and human capacity-building, and advocacy, the program seeks to create a critical mass of concerned governmental actors at all levels to keep Roma inclusion high on the policy agenda.
-MtM is concerned with problems such as the weak visibility of Roma issues in the implementation of EU cohesion policies at the national and local levels; resource and expertise disadvantages; and overly bureaucratic funding procedures, which block access of the most deprived to rights and opportunities.
+Based in Budapest, the Making the Most of EU Funds for Roma (MtM) started as an instrument to connect the Decade of Roma Inclusion objectives to EU financial resources and thus support European, national, and local governments in realizing the targets of the Roma Decade.
+But the mission has become enriched: Through project development assistance, financial and human capacity building, and advocacy, the program seeks to create a critical mass of concerned governmental and non-governmental actors at all levels who keep Roma inclusion high on the policy agenda.
+MtM is concerned with problems such as the weak visibility of Roma issues in the implementation of EU cohesion policies at the national and local levels, scarce policy expertise on disadvantages, and slowly moving local power structures towards inclusive policy-making.